Rules & Regulations

 - What about motorcycles?

 Country Thunder considers motorcycles to be vehicles.
-Therefore, should you chose to bring a motorcycle as a vehicle to Country Thunder, it must have the appropriate tag, whether it be your primary vehicle or you purchase an extra-vehicle pass for it.
+Therefore, should you choose to bring a motorcycle as a vehicle to Country Thunder, it must have the appropriate tag, whether it be your primary vehicle or you purchase an extra-vehicle pass for it.
 All motorcycles found without the appropriate credential will be impounded.

 - Can I park anywhere?

 No parking on Campground roads.
 These are Emergency Lanes, and must be kept clear of traffic.
 If illegally parked anywhere, your vehicle may be towed and impounded with a fine.
 Country Thunder is not responsible for these vehicles.
+Please click here to read more about parking options at Country Thunder.

 - Can I drive in the campgrounds?